Friday, April 28, 2017

 He batted .307 lifetime.
 He starred with Connie Mack's "$100,000 Infield" on the A's, then became one of the first big stars signed by Jacob Ruppert after he began to build the Yankees into a champion.
 He played in the era before there was an All-Star Game, but he won Pennants in 1910, '11, '13, '14, '21 and '22; and World Series in 1910, '11 and '13.
 (He retired before the Yankees could win their 1st Series in '23.)
 He was elected to the Baseball Hall of Fame.

-9. Joe Gans of Baltimore.
+9. Joe Gans of Baltimore City.
 Nat Fleischer, long the boss of The Ring magazine, "the Bible of Boxing," called him the greatest lightweight boxer ever.
 He was Lightweight Champion of the World from 1902 to 1908.
-(He wasn't quite the 1st black champions in any weight class: George Dixon won the Bantamweight title in 1890, and was either that or Featherweight Champion, on and off, until 1900.)
+(He wasn't quite the 1st black champion in any weight class: George Dixon won the Bantamweight title in 1890, and was either that or Featherweight Champion, on and off, until 1900.)

 Not counting draws, "no contests" and "no decisions," his fight record was 145-10.
 He was nicknamed the Old Master.
 Unfortunately, this nickname was only half-right: He never got to be old.
 He lost his title because he was beginning to suffer from tuberculosis, which killed him in 1910, when he was only 35.
 He was elected to the International Boxing Hall of Fame.
 (Dixon, also in the Hall, had died from the effects of drinking in 1908, only 37.)

 7. Sugar Ray Leonard of Palmer Park, Prince George's County.
 He was an Olympic Gold Medalist in 1976, the Welterweight Champion of the World 1979-82, the Middleweight Champion briefly in 1987, and the Super Middleweight Champion 1988-90.
 His fights with Roberto Duran, Thomas Hearns and Marvelous Marvin Hagler are the stuff of legend.
+He was named The Ring magazine Fighter of the Year in 1979 and 1981, and Sports Illustrated Sportsman of the Year for 1981.
 He was elected to the International Boxing Hall of Fame.
-Sports Illustrated Sportsman of the Year for 1981.

 6. Robert "Lefty" Grove of Lonaconing, in the Western Panhandle.
 Won 300 games as a pitcher.
 Perhaps the key figure, outside of manager-general manager Connie Mack himself, in the Philadelphia Athletics' dynasty of 1929-31.
 He was elected to the Baseball Hall of Fame, and in 1999 was named to both The Sporting News' 100 Greatest Baseball Players and the Major League Baseball All-Century Team.